 By the 1980s, far from being a divergent art form, Chicano art was receiving institutional support.
-Chicano artists began having their art exhibited in galleries, and the once-radical and antiestablishment muralist movement became more and more institutionalized.
-The coming of the Los Angeles bicentennial in 1981 and the Los Angeles Olympics in 1984 brought about increased By the 1980s, far from being a divergent art form, Chicano art was receiving institutional support.
-Chicano artists began having their art exhibited in galleries, and the onceradical and antiestablishment muralist movement became more and more institutionalized.

-recognition and support for the muralist movement.404 The city commissioned artist Barbara Carrasco (among others) to commemorate the bicentennial via mural art.
+Chicano artists began having their art exhibited in galleries and the once-radical and anti-establishment muralist movement became more and more institutionalized.
+The coming of the Los Angeles bicentennial in 1981 and the Los Angeles Olympics in 1984 brought about increased recognition and support for the muralist movement.
+He city commissioned artist Barbara Carrasco (among others) to commemorate the bicentennial via mural art.
 She created the work "L.A.
 History: A Mexican Perspective" that proved to be controversial.
 The portable mural was created with the assistance of young people from the community and depicted the city's history from the perspective of Latinos and other minority groups.
-It "highlighted the abuse and injustices that these various groups suffered in the course of the city's history."405 The mural was rejected by the city and never shown during the city's bicentennial celebration, though it was shown in other venues.406 In 1984, the city commissioned various artists to paint ten murals to commemorate the Summer Olympics.
+It "highlighted the abuse and injustices that these various groups suffered in the course of the city's history."
+He mural was rejected by the city and never shown during the city's bicentennial celebration, though it was shown in other venues.
+In 1984, the city commissioned various artists to paint ten murals to commemorate the Summer Olympics.
 Artists, including Judith Baca, Frank Romero, and Willie Herrón, painted the murals along the 101 Freeway.
 The murals were covered by the California Department of Transportation in 2007.
 The Mural Conservancy of Los Angeles began restoration in 2013.